neuro4ml/neuro4ml.github.io/Week_2/5-Network_Models.md

 This has been proven in various ways by different people over the years, but we're going to highlight a particularly nice and simple proof by Iulia Comșa at Google Research.

 :::{margin}
-She gave a great talk about this at a conference Dan co-organised called [SNUFA](https://snufa.net), which stands for “spiking neural networks as universal function approximators.
+She gave a great talk about this at a conference Dan co-organised called [SNUFA](https://snufa.net), which stands for "spiking neural networks as universal function approximators.
 If you like this course, you might find the research presented there interesting too, and it's all available to watch on [YouTube](https://youtu.be/rk9AJ0w1mrw?si=_VlRXOQInIaWWMnY&t=1175).
 :::

 Her paper {cite:p}`https://doi.org/10.48550/arXiv.1907.13223` starts by showing that you can implement the less than and greater than operators using spiking neurons.
 We'll do a similar thing in this week's exercise.